NBKelly/anr-cut-check/README.md

 lukevanryn           100.000%  18.107%   0.000%
 ```

+## Additional Arguments

+* Help: `-h` - shows you all the arguments
+* Inspect Player: `--inspect-player --show-me -ip [name]` - shows you all the free scenarios in which a player can make it to the cut (limited by `--scenario-max`)
+* Show Opponents: `--pairings --show-opponents -sp [name]` - shows you all the opponents of a player, and their scores
+* Scenario Max: `--max --scenario-max [name]` - sets the maximum scenarios shown on inspect-player (default: 5)

 ## Issues/TODO
 I need to filter out cut games for concluded tournaments.

 If we can find players who 100% should ID, then we can make more inferences about how the other players should behave.

-Later, this will be hooked up to a web frontend.
+Later, this will be hooked up to a web frontend or ported to typescript.